georchestra/georchestra/docs/setup/tomcat.md

               -Djava.util.prefs.userRoot=/tmp \
               -Djava.util.prefs.systemRoot=/tmp"
 ```
-This allocates 2Gb of your server RAM to all geOrchestra webapps (except proxy, cas and geoserver).
+This allocates 2GB of your server RAM to all geOrchestra webapps (except proxy, cas and geoserver, which are located in other tomcat instances).

 #### GeoNetwork 2.x